 Rise of the Resident’s App

-- Smart technology is having a huge impact on city-centre living and residential development
+- Smart technology for tenants is having a huge impact on city-centre living and residential development

 - Integrated smart appliances and ‘resident apps’ are attracting premium tenants and rents

 - Smartphone apps are also assisting with portfolio management – especially for Buy-to-Let landlords

 From large-scale improvements on a city-wide basis to localised support for the tenants of residential developments, smart technology can have a huge impact on the lives of residents.
 Apps can directly improve convenience, social connectivity and lifestyle amenities, delivering assistance with day-to-day life via technology that is widely accessible.